CyberDataLab/COnVIDa-lib/lib/README.md

         Parameters
         - data_items: list of data item names.
 By default, 'all' are collected.
         - regions: list of region names.
-By default, 'ES' refers to Spanish regions.
+By default, 'ES' refers to all Spanish provinces.
         - start_date: first day in pandas datetime to be considered in TEMPORAL data items.
 By default, None is established.
 If the Data Source is a GOGRAPHICAL data type, then it can be supressed.
         - end_date: last day in pandas datetime to be considered in TEMPORAL data items.
 By default, None is established.
 If the Data Source is a GOGRAPHICAL data type, then it can be supressed.
         '''